AI-Game-Fun/flapai/README.md

 # FlapAI: Genetic algorithm playing Flappy Bird (Python)
 ### Introduction
 ---
 **FlapAI** is a genetic algorithm coded in Python teaching itself how to play Flappy Bird.
 It can reach score of 1000+ pipes in less than 100 generations.
 It is based on [FlapPyBird](https://github.com/sourabhv/FlapPyBird).
 All settings can be found in **config.py**.
 Neural networks are saved in a json file for further evaluation.
 Each time you run FlapAI, statistics and the neural network of the best performing bird are saved in the directory **save/**
 ### Features
 ---
 - Customizable genetic algorithm
 - Speed up *(FPS can be set)*
 - Statistics
-- Running a single Neural Network from a json file multiple time
+- Running a single Neural Network from a json file
 - Cool ASCII art

 ### Requirements